Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Specification for CWI Data Protocol

 The final dataset we have covered was published in 2018 by Maddela and Xu \cite{maddela-xu-2018-word}.
-We refer to this as Maddela--18 for brevity.
-In this dataset, 11 non-native annotators were employed to annotate a portion of 15,000 words on a 6-point Likert scale with 5--7 annotations being collected for each vocabulary item.
-Words were presented without context, with the annotators inferring the sense of the word at annotation.
-Two annotators may have considered the word as a different sense or with a different context.
+We refer to this as Maddela--2018 for brevity.
+In this dataset, 11 annotators who spoke English as a second language were employed to annotate a portion of 15,000 words on a 6-point Likert scale with 5--7 annotations being collected for each vocabulary item.
+Words were presented without context, with the annotators guessing or making assumptions about the sense of the word at annotation.
+Different annotators may have considered the word to have a different sense or to have been used in a different context.
 Almost all words are polysemous and the different senses of the words are likely to have different levels of complexity - particularly in a coarse grained sense setting (e.g., \textit{mean} average vs. a \textit{mean} person).
 The main effect here is that the varied complexities of the multiple senses and usages of a word are conflated into a single annotation.
 There is no information as to which word sense the annotators were giving the annotations for, and as such the annotations may be unreliable in cases where a word is used in an uncommon sense.
-In the Likert-scale type annotation, it is less of an issue that annotators opinions will vary than in the binary setting used in CWI--2016 and CWI--2018, as each annotator's judgment is aggregated on a common continuous scale.
+In the Likert-scale type annotation, it is less of an issue that annotators' opinions will vary than in the binary setting used in CWI--2016 and CWI--2018, as each annotator's judgment is aggregated on a common continuous scale.
 This means that the final averaged annotation is reflective of the average complexity that a word might have in a general setting.
 This is making an assumption that the annotations are normally distributed and that a mean average is valid in this case.
 A normality test could be used to quantify whether instances are likely to have normal distributions, however with only 5--7 annotations per instance, this may not be reliable.